113ll3/Ibmclouddocscli/reference/ibmcloud/cli_acct_org_role.md

    <dt>-c ACCOUNT_ID</dt>
    <dd>Account ID.
 List the organizations under the given account.
 Default to current account if not specified.
 If set to 'all', list organizations under all accounts.
 This option is exclusive with '-u'.</dd>
    <dt>-u ACCOUNT_OWNER</dt>
    <dd>Account owner name.
-List the organizations under the accounts owned by the given user.
+List the organizations under the accounts that are owned by the given user.
 Default to current account if not specified.
 If set to 'all', list organizations under all accounts.
 This option is exclusive with '-c'.</dd>
    </dl>

 <strong>Examples</strong>: